bb-io/docs/src/content/docs/apps/Microsoft OneDrive.mdx

 ## Actions

-### Storage
+### Files

-- **Upload file to folder** Upload file to specified folder
+- **Upload file** Upload file to specified folder
 - **Download file** Download specified file
-- **Search files in folder** List files metadata in specified folder
+- **Search files** List files metadata in specified folder
-- **Search changed files** List changed files within specified amount of last hours
-- **Search folders** Get folders by name
-- **Get folder metadata** Get information about specific folder
+- **Get file metadata** Get information about a specific file
+- **Delete file** Delete specified file

+### Folders

+- **Search folder** Find a folder by name
-- **Get file metadata** Get information about specific file
+- **Get folder metadata** Get information about a specific folder
-- **Create folder in parent folder** Create new folder in another folder
+- **Create folder** Create a new folder in another folder
 - **Delete folder** Delete specified folder
-- **Delete file** Delete specified file

 > When uploading a file to a folder, you can choose from the following options how to behave in case of conflict (there is already a file with the same name in the specified folder):
-**Fail Uploading**: If a file with the same name exists, the upload will stop, preserving the original file.
+*Fail Uploading*: If a file with the same name exists, the upload will stop, preserving the original file.
-**Replace File**: The existing file will be overwritten by the new upload, replacing its contents.
+*Replace File*: The existing file will be overwritten by the new upload, replacing its contents.
-**Rename File**: The new file will be saved with a unique name, preserving both the original and the uploaded files.
+*Rename File*: The new file will be saved with a unique name, preserving both the original and the uploaded files.

-## Polling events
+## Events

+### Files

-- **On files created or updated** This polling event is triggered when files are created or updated.
+- **On files updated** This polling event is triggered when files are created or updated.
 You can specify the folder to watch for changes and `Include subfolders` option to include changes in subfolders (by default it is set to `false`).

+### Folders
-- **On folders created or updated** This polling event is triggered when folders are created or updated.
+- **On folders updated** This polling event is triggered when folders are created or updated.

 ## Examples